 HEATING INFORMATION – If oil, QCAP will need to know the location of your fill.

 UTILITY INFORMATION – Verify your gas and electric account numbers.

 TELEPHONE CONTACT INFORMATION – Is your phone number(s) correct?

 To complete your application you must include copies of all income for each household member.
-Last 30-days of income information is required.
-DO NOT SEND BACK AN APPLICATION WITHOUT INCOME DOCUMENTATION.
-This will cause delays in your eligibility.
+Last 30-days of income information is required to avoid delays in determining eligibility.
 Please note QCAP is now required to verify records on file with the Federal Social Security Administration (SSA) and the Massachusetts Department of Transitional Assistance.

-Social Security, SSI, SSDI – A) A copy of current award letters, or B) An Annual Statement Letter from Social Security for SS or DTA (for supplemental SSI checks) or C) most recent bank statement showing monthly direct deposit.
+Social Security, SSI, SSDI, SSP – A) A copy of current award letters, or B) An Annual Statement Letter from Social Security for SS or DTA (for supplemental SSI checks).

 VA Benefits – A copy of current check stub showing GROSS VA amount or letter from source with Gross amount received monthly.